huw-morris-lab/calling-mutations/README.md

 plink_data <- fread("$FILENANE.PD_snps.recodeA.raw")

 #---Rename variants/column names in plink file---####

+#I did these steps to name my variants understandable names e.g. GBA_N370S, as the SNP names in NeuroChip are not really interpretable.
+#I created Excel spreadsheets with the variant names in NeuroChip and then an edited name - see files in variant-lists folder.

 #Read in list of mutation names
 mutation_names <- read_excel(choose.files(), sheet = "mut_names", col_names = TRUE)